Bonitasoft-Community/expense-report-example/README.md

-# expense-report-example
+# Expense Report Process
-Expense Report process example
+This is an official Process example for Bonita BPM 7.0